ST-TOMAS-Workshop/stm32u5_workshop/lpmodes/lpmodes_theory.md

 Lowest power mode with full retention and peripheral activity (LPBAM).
 </ainfo>
 <p> </p>
-CPU stops
+Core stops

-High speed clocks runs only on periphery’s demand
+High speed clocks runs only on peripheral’s demand

 Full retention of SRAM and peripherals registers, with capability to individually **power down** SRAM pages in Stop 0,1,2,3:

 - SRAM1 : 3 x 64KB-pages

 - SRAM2 : 8KB and 56KB pages